Comparing Century Casinos (NASDAQ:CNTY) & SkyCity Entertainment Group (OTC:SKYZF)

-Century Casinos (NASDAQ:CNTY – Get Free Report) and SkyCity Entertainment Group (OTC:SKYZF – Get Free Report) are both consumer discretionary companies, but which is the better stock?
-We will compare the two businesses based on the strength of their analyst recommendations, profitability, earnings, dividends, valuation, risk and institutional ownership.
+SkyCity Entertainment Group (OTC:SKYZF – Get Free Report) and Century Casinos (NASDAQ:CNTY – Get Free Report) are both consumer cyclical companies, but which is the superior business?
+We will contrast the two companies based on the strength of their earnings, profitability, valuation, institutional ownership, analyst recommendations, risk and dividends.

-This table compares Century Casinos and SkyCity Entertainment Group’s net margins, return on equity and return on assets.
+This is a summary of current recommendations and price targets for SkyCity Entertainment Group and Century Casinos, as reported by MarketBeat.com.

 |Century Casinos

-This table compares Century Casinos and SkyCity Entertainment Group’s revenue, earnings per share (EPS) and valuation.
+This table compares SkyCity Entertainment Group and Century Casinos’ revenue, earnings per share and valuation.

 |Gross Revenue